-Voluntary helpers are a valuable resource and we should welcome their involvement in the classroom.
+Voluntary helpers are a valuable resource and we welcome their involvement in the classroom.
 They can help in many ways across the whole curriculum.
 This may be on a regular basis or for a specific event.
-In all cases it is very important that the teacher should take the time to ensure that the volunteer fully understands and is well prepared for the activity in which he or she is involved.
+In all cases we ensure that the volunteer fully understands and is well prepared for the activity in which he or she is involved.
 Volunteers are made to feel welcome in the school and are offered refreshment from the Galley at break times.
 All adults helping on school trips or on site are DBS checked.
-Evidence should be shown to the School Business Manager.
+Evidence is shown to the School Office Manager.